Mike Tyson's childhood home

 The four-story building was built in 1930.
 It currently has 14 residential units.

-According to Tyson, he doesn't have fond memories of Brownsville.
+Tyson has said that he doesn't have fond memories of Brownsville.
 However, he is proud to be from there.

 "It looks so different now."